nourhan-ashraf/Algorithmic-Toolbox/Algorithmic Warm-up (week 2)/README.md

 # Pisano period

--used in problem number 5 (fibonnaci number again)- **Definition:** It is the period with which the sequence of Fibonacci numbers taken modulo n repeats.
+-used in problem number 5 (fibonnaci number again)-.

+**Definition:** It is the period with which the sequence of Fibonacci numbers taken modulo n repeats.

 It is always starts with 01.